- National Flood Insurance Program

 Because it is a part of the NFIP, Durham can receive federal aid after the president declares a disaster.
 Durham residents can also purchase federally subsidized flood insurance (whether or not their property is in a FEMA mapped floodplain).
 Federally subsidized flood insurance costs about half as much as non-subsidized flood insurance.

 In return, Durham has to take steps to reduce local flooding risks.
 These include adopting and enforcing floodplain development rules and requiring permits for any activity that disturbs land in a FEMA mapped floodplain.
+The City of Durham currently has an 8 rating in FEMA’s Community Rating System, saving property owners with buildings in FEMA Special Flood Hazard Areas 15 percent on flood insurance rates.

 The main purpose of floodplain rules is to provide a safe place for rising flood waters.
 Preserving natural floodplains reduces flooding in developed areas.
 This prevents expensive damage to buildings and roads.
 It also helps protect the quality of the water that we drink and conserves plant and wildlife habitat.
 Along with other measures, these rules are also required to make federally subsidized flood insurance available to Durham residents.